ir-engine/developer-docs/docs/manual/03_modules/04_api/01_api_architecture.md

-# API documentation system
+# API architecture

-This guide explains how the API documentation system works in the iR Engine codebase, including its architecture and key components.
+This guide explains how the API documentation architecture works in the iR Engine codebase, including its components and generation process.

 ## Overview

 The iR Engine uses [feathers-swagger](https://github.com/feathersjs-ecosystem/feathers-swagger) to automatically generate OpenAPI documentation from service definitions and schema files.
 This creates a declarative approach where documentation is generated from code rather than maintained separately.

-For detailed guidance on creating effective API documentation, see the [API documentation guide](./02_documentationGuide.md).
+For detailed guidance on creating effective API documentation, see the [Documenting endpoints](./02_documenting_endpoints.md) guide.

 ### API documentation workflow